bakpakin/Fennel/style.md

       (* x (factorial (- x 1)))))
 ```

-The parentheses grow lonely if their closing delimiters are all kept
+The parentheses grow lonely if their closing delimiters are all kept separated.
-separated and segregated.

 #### Exceptions to the Above Rule Concerning Line Separation